FRESHWATER CONSERVATION ECOLOGY

 Using GPS telemetry to understand how American alligators use space in urban coastal landscapes to inform human-alligator co-existence strategies.

-Individual Physiology & Movement
+Physiology & Movement

 Individual-level variation in physiology, movement, and reproductive success can highlight the proximate mechanisms affecting population growth, community composition, and ultimately ecosystem function.